sofiabern/chopin-demo/README.md

 ## Project Structure

-- `src/app/page.tsx`: The main entry point of the application.
+- `src/app/speed-test/page.tsx`: The main page for the speed test functionality, handling UI and iframe communication.
-- `src/app/speed-test/page.tsx`: The main page for the speed test functionality.
+- `src/app/api/speed-test/route.ts`: The API route for saving and retrieving speed test data from the database.
-- `src/app/api/speed-test/route.ts`: The API route for saving and retrieving speed test data.
+- `public/openspeedtest-custom/`: Contains the source code for our modified OpenSpeedTest widget files.
-- `public/openspeedtest-custom/`: Contains the customized HTML files for the self-hosted OpenSpeedTest widget.
+- `speedtest-server/Dockerfile`: The Dockerfile used to build our custom speed test server image.
-- `speed-tests.db`: The SQLite database file where results are stored (will be created automatically).
+- `speedtest.db`: The SQLite database file where results are stored (created automatically).